gromacs/gromacs/docs/user-guide/mdp-options.rst

       cylinder is selected around the axis going through the COM of the second group with direction :mdp:`pull-coord1-vec` with radius :mdp:`pull-cylinder-r`.
-Weights of the atoms decrease continously to zero as the radial distance goes from 0 to :mdp:`pull-cylinder-r` (mass weighting is also used).
+Weights of the atoms decrease continuously to zero as the radial distance goes from 0 to :mdp:`pull-cylinder-r` (mass weighting is also used).
 The radial dependence gives rise to radial forces on both pull groups.
       Note that the radius should be smaller than half the box size.